Credit:

 After we settled on over a dozen hair dryers at a wide range of costs, we pitted them against each other in a hair-drying battle royale, from everyday usability to the technical stuff few people think of when drying their hair.
 Our goal?
 To see if a pricier dryer is really better, or if those hefty price tags are just from brand notoriety.

 From there, we tested each one at home to see how quickly we could achieve a smooth blowout.
-We wrote down our impressions on the resulting style and experience using and maneuvering the dryer.
-We also took notes on the weight and balance of each dryer in hand, and any annoying details, like if it was extremely loud or high-pitched.
+We noted our impressions of the resulting style and experience with using and maneuvering the dryer.
+We also took notes on the weight and balance of each dryer in hand, as well as any annoying details, such as if it was extremely loud or high-pitched.

 The final attribute we considered while using the hair dryers was the location and usability of the controls.
-If the buttons or switches controlling the airflow or heat were placed in a way that wasn’t easily accessible while we were drying our hair, or if they were in the way and caused us to accidentally switch modes, we noted this.
+If the buttons or switches controlling airflow or heat were not easily accessible while drying our hair, or if they obstructed our view and caused accidental mode switches, we noted this.

-Finally, we compared the scientific and subjective results to find out if any of these aspects actually has an impact on what makes a hair dryer perform well.
+Finally, we compared the scientific and subjective results to determine if any of these aspects have an impact on what makes a hair dryer perform well.

 What to Consider Before Buying a Hair Dryer